nniinima/HCR2Reader/README.md

 # OCR Image Processing Script for HCR2

-This script performs Optical Character Recognition (OCR) on PNG images, processes them, and outputs information in a sorted list.
+This script performs Optical Character Recognition (OCR) on PNG images, processes them, and outputs information in a sorted csv.

 ## Prerequisites